grumat/glossy-msp430/GDB430/docs/TI-step-by-step.md

     , int32_t setId)                // DEVICE_UNKNOWN (0)
 ```

-Very important for the MSPBMP for device initialization.
+This routine is very important for the Glossy MSP430 for device initialization.
+The dissection of it follows next.

 ```python
 # Handle Special devices